Work Study Positions - Position Openings

 - Be enrolled in at least half time (6 credit hours), and meet Satisfactory Academic Progress (SAP) for all 6 credit hours

 Recipients are selected on a first-come, first-served basis based on available funding levels.

-Students are employed during an award year and can work up to a maximum of 20 hours per week.
-To the extent practical, ACC will attempt to provide employment that compliments and reinforces the educational and vocational career goals of the student.
-Student earnings are restricted to the amount of their award.
+Students can work up to a maximum of 20 hours per week depending on departmental needs.
+ACC provides student employment in a number of different departments, reinforcing educational and vocational goals of students in diverse fields.
+Student earnings are limited to the amount of the award offer.

-Although many students qualify for work-study, a work-study award is not offered to all eligible students because of limited funding.
-The work-study appointment is temporary and is only guaranteed for one academic year.
+Although many students qualify for Work Study, a Work Study award is not offered to all eligible students because of limited funding.
+The Work Study award is only offered for one academic year.

 - To assist students in meeting educational costs.

 - To the maximum extent possible, provide jobs that complement and reinforce the student’s educational program or career goals.

 - To regulate employment conditions, including pay, that is appropriate and reasonable according to the type of work performed.

 Hourly Wage Information

 The hourly wage for Work Study starts at $11.25 per hour.